Chain-Frost/run-hy8/README.md

 Once an `.hy8` file exists you can run HY-8 with `run_hy8.executor.Hy8Executable`.
 Each high-level action returns a `CompletedProcess` so scripting layers can inspect stdout/stderr or retry with different parameters.

+## HY-8 executable location

+On the local Codex environment HY-8 installs to `C:\Program Files\HY-8 8.00\HY864.exe`.
+Pass that full path via `--run-exe` when using the CLI, or construct `Hy8Executable(Path(r"C:\Program Files\HY-8 8.00\HY864.exe"))` in scripts if the executable path is not explicitly configured.

 ## Configuration via JSON

 For quick scripting, describe your project in JSON and let the CLI write the `.hy8` file.
 The same schema is used